No. 11 UCLA holds off No. 8 Oregon 73-71

 Charisma Osborne added 22 points for the well-rested Bruins (6-2, 4-2), who had not played since Dec.
 21 when they fell to No. 1 Stanford 61-49 at Pauley Pavilion.

+“Michaela, she is just phenomenal,” UCLA coach Cori Close said.
+“The thing that makes me so happy about her is that she’s exactly the same whether she has a game like tonight or a game where she struggles.
+She gives everything she has in her energy and her talking, her enthusiasm doesn’t change.
+That is a testimony to her character.”

-Te-Hina Paopao had 19 points while Angela Dugalic added 13 for the Ducks, who trailed by as many as 11 points in the final quarter but went on a 9-0 run to pull within 71-69 with 2:25 left.
+Te-Hina Paopao had 19 points while Angela Dugalic added 13 points and nine rebounds for the Ducks, who trailed by as many as 11 points in the final quarter but went on a 9-0 run to pull within 71-69 with 2:25 left.

 Nyara Sabally hit a pair of free throws to tie it with 1:20 to go but Onyenwere’s layup put the Bruins back in front.
 After trading turnovers, Oregon got the ball back with seven seconds left but couldn’t score.